 \subsection{Adding [TARGET] Tokens ($\mathtt{M_1}$)}

-Hate speech is generally defined as expressions conveying hatred or discrimination toward a specific target and it is considered a subset of abusive text~\citep{poletto2021}.
-Abusive (offensive) text refers to any expression intended to insult, humiliate, threaten or harass another person.
+Hate speech is generally defined as expressions conveying hatred or discrimination toward a specific target, and it is considered a subset of abusive text~\citep{poletto2021}.
+Abusive (offensive) text refers to any expression intended to insult, humiliate, threaten, or harass another person.
 The primary distinction between hate speech and abusive text lies in the presence of a \textbf{specific target}.
-Therefore, if a sentence expresses insults without clear targets, it is abusive text but cannot be considered hate speech.
+Therefore, a sentence that expresses insults without clear targets is considered abusive text, not hate speech.
 However, we observe that this boundary is often blurred in widely used hate speech datasets (Appendix~\ref{sec:offensive/hate}) where offensive and hateful language are often hard to distinguish.
 We therefore design $\mathtt{M_1}$ that tags tokens referring to specific groups or institutions in hate-labeled data to address this issue.
 We use spaCy~\cite{Honnibal17} for Named Entity Recognition (NER) tagging and gpt-4o as a supplementary tagger when spaCy fails to tag certain entities.
 Tagging with spaCy covers approximately 18.75\% of the data on average, and supplementary tagging with gpt-4o increases this coverage to almost 50.88\%.
-Following the previous study~\cite{KhuranaNF25}, we specifically focused on [ORG] (organization), [NORP] (nationalities) and [GPE] (country) entities as target tokens for RV-HATE.
-We augment the train dataset with this tagged hate-labeled data, allowing the model to better understand context through target entities and to distinguish between offensive language and hate speech.
+Following the previous study~\cite{KhuranaNF25}, we specifically focused on [ORG] (organization), [NORP] (nationalities), and [GPE] (country) entities as target tokens for RV-HATE.
+We augment the training dataset with target-tagged hate-labeled data, allowing the model to better understand context through target entities and distinguish between offensive language and hate speech.